TheLedAlchemist/N3/README.md

 The analysis of the statistical run results can be done using the `analysis` notebook in the `nbs` directory.

+The mathematica notebooks used for this work can be accessed in the `mathematica` directory.

 ### Code References
 - [Equinox](https://docs.kidger.site/equinox/) Pytorch like module for JAX
 - [JAX](https://github.com/jax-ml/jax) Accelerator-oriented array computation and program transformation